opws/opws-dataset/README.md

 - Insecure maximum password lengths
 - Cookies that suggest session isn't stored on the server

+### platform

+A service or software package the site is based on, as a token-esque name.
+May be used in the future to provide defaults based on known characteristics and patterns of various platforms (similar to "use").

 ### use

-An alternate domain used as th account provider (for instance, Google services use google.com).
-Unless a field is specified here (for instance, https), values should be inherited from the specified domain.
+An alternate domain used as the account provider (for instance, Google services use google.com).
+Unless a field is specified here (for instance, https), values should be inherited from the specified domain, and records to do with account providers should be fetched according to the used domain.